RabeaWahab/magento-slack/README.md

 [https://api.slack.com/incoming-webhooks](https://api.slack.com/incoming-webhooks)

 ## currently including:
-- Notification on order creation.
+- Notification on order creation. `this is based on a cron that runs every minute, please make sure your Magento cron.php is set to run at the same time`
 - Hourly Notification of total orders.
 - Customer new registration.